Vince Clarke: Yazoo

-Yazoo disbanded in 1983, and Moyet went on to have a successful solo career.
-Yazoo reformed in 2008 for a series of live dates to celebrate 25 years since the duo's split.
+Yazoo disbanded in 1983, and Moyet had a successful solo career.
+Yazoo reformed in 2008/2009 for a series of live dates to celebrate 25 years since the duo's split.

 The Assembly

 Clarke teamed up with Eric Radcliffe in 1983.
 Their idea was to collaborate with different artists on each new single, under the name the Assembly.
 With singer Feargal Sharkey, former lead vocalist of the Undertones, they scored the top 5 UK hit "Never Never".
 Meanwhile, Clarke founded the label Reset Records with Radcliffe.
 During 1983 and 1984 he produced four singles, "The Face of Dorian Gray", "I Just Want to Dance", "Claudette", and "Calling All Destroyers" for his friend Robert Marlow, which were released on this label.
 They also produced a studio album, at first shelved but later released in 1999, under the name The Peter Pan Effect.
 In 1985, another collaboration took place with Paul Quinn of Bourgie Bourgie; the result was the single "One Day" by Vince Clarke & Paul Quinn.
-However, the project never took off, and Clarke moved on to other projects.
+However, the project never took off, and Clarke moved to other projects.